 Buranelli is a name of two types of cookies that come, as you might have guessed, from Burano island, located a short boat ride away from Venice.
 In fact, it’s not even two types of cookies, but rather one cookie that comes in two different shapes.

 Sfogliatine is a light and crunchy cookie made of thin layers of puff pastry and cream.
 They weigh practically nothing and crumble all over you when you take a bite.
 They are believed to have originated in Treviso, a province of Veneto region.
-You can find them packed and ready to go at supermarkets, but I’d rather get mine from a local bakery.
+You can find them packed and ready to go at supermarkets, but the fresh ones are to be found only at local bakeries.

 Drinks

-And we are off to drinks!
-Let’s start with the most Italian of all cocktails, Aperol spritz, that was invented in the region of Veneto.
+Now that we covered what to eat in Venice, let’s get to the best part: the drinks!
+Let’s start with the most Italian of all cocktails, Aperol Spritz, that was invented in the region of Veneto.

 The legend says, that spritz came about in the early XIX century, when the region of Veneto was in ownership of Austro-Hungarian Empire.
-The soldiers, apparently, found the wines of Northern Italy too strong for their tastes and asked the bar keepers to splash them with a bit of water.
+The soldiers, apparently, found the wines of Northern Italy too strong for their tastes and asked the bar keepers to splash them with a bit of water (sounds very similar to how Americano was invented, doesn’t it?).
 The German word for “splash” or “spray” is spritzen.
 Over time, the tastes have changed, and water was replaced by soda, while wine was mixed with a stronger liquor.

 Today, Aperol spritz is made with 3 parts of Prosecco, two parts Aperol, and one splash of soda water.
 Not only the tradition of mixing water, wine, and bitter comes from Veneto, but Aperol itself too.
 It was invented in Padua, a province of Veneto region.

-However, if you want to make your spritz even more local, try to swap Aperol for Select.
+If you want to make your spritz even more local, try to swap Aperol for Select.
 Select is a bitter produced right in the heart of Venice, in the district of Castello.
-It’s bright red in color and features rhubarb roots that give the aperitif its bitter edge.
+It’s bright red in color and features rhubarb roots that give the apéritif its bitter edge.

 Both cocktails are finished off with a large green olive that you are supposed to eat after the drink is gone.